lalit-swan/swan-sdk-custom/README.md

   }
   ```

-- Update the .env file with your SWAN_API_KEY
+- Update the .env file with -
+  - your SWAN_API_KEY
+  - WEBHOOK_URL where the measurement data will be sent

 - Run the sample
   ```bash